-While these organizations must be based mainly in the plants and other work places, their overall role is to apply the "single spark" method to take up every major struggle, of all sections of the people, against the ruling class, mobilize masses of workers in these struggles and develop them into campaigns of the working class.
-To carry out this task, the proletariat and its party must set its sights high and aim to build these organizations in every part of the country as a tremendous force for the class struggle.
+These organizations must be based in the plants. and other work places, must take an active part in building the fight there and play a leading role in the struggles of the rank and file workers.
+Their overall role is to apply the single spark method to take up the most important battles that workers are involved in, together with key battles of other sections of the people against the ruling class, mobilize masses of workers in these struggles and develop them into campaigns of the working class.
+To carry out this task, the proletariat and its Party must set its sights high and aim to build these organizations in every part of the country as a tremendous force for the class struggle.

-These workers' organizations are intermediate between the party and the trade unions (and other similar mass organizations of workers).
-They are not a substitute for the party or the trade unions.
-Building these organizations does not conflict with but contributes to building the party, and to building the struggle of the rank and file to defeat the treachery of the top union officials.
+These workers' organizations are intermediate between the Party and the trade unions (and other similar mass organizations of workers).
+They are not a substitute for the Party or the trade unions.
+Building these organizations does not conflict with but contributes to building the Party, and to building the struggle of the rank and file to defeat the treachery of the top union officials.